microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/workforceintegration-post.md

 ```
 ### <a name="response"></a>Resposta

-Veja a seguir um exemplo da resposta do serviço de integração de força de funcionários.
+A seguir, um exemplo da resposta do serviço de integração da força de trabalho.
 ```
 HTTP/1.1 200 OK
 {